blaze/blaze/docs/source/index.rst

 Blaze
 =====

-Blaze provides uniform interfaces to diverse computational resources.
+Blaze improves access to computational resources.
+It does this by providing a uniform and familiar interface to other computational projects.
 Blaze extends the familiar interfaces of NumPy and Pandas to external projects, enabling easy access to out-of-core, streaming, and distributed computation.